xXleowXx/gitlab-charts/doc/charts/registry/metadata_database.md

 This step requires the registry to be set in `read-only` mode.
 Allow enough time for downtime during this process.

-1. Set the registry to `read-only` mode, and enable the database in your `values.yml` file:
+1. Set the registry to `read-only` mode in your `values.yml` file:

    ```yaml